coherent-research/dcs-documentation/DcsConfigurationNotes.md

 <h1>Your new DCS account has been created</h1>
 <p>Your user name is: %USERNAME%</p>
 <p>Your password is: %PASSWORD%</p>
-<p>The account has been create with the role: %ROLE%</p>
+<p>The account has been created with the role: %ROLE%</p>
 <p>Sign in at:  %SIGNINURL%</p>
 ```

-## Single sign on configuration
+## Single Sign On configuration

-By default SSO is completely disabled in DCS.
+By default, SSO is completely disabled in DCS.
 The following settings in the DCS Web App appSettings.json file are use to configure SSO support:

 Settings | Use | Default value